jarrodmillman/rcsds/standard/bash-advanced.rst

 The shell is an amazingly powerful programming environment.
 From it you can interactively monitor and control almost any aspect of the OS and more importantly you can automate it.
-As you will see, **bash** has a very extensive set of capabalities intended to make both interactive as well as automated control simple, effective, and customizable.
+As you will see, **bash** has a very extensive set of capabilities intended to make both interactive as well as automated control simple, effective, and customizable.

 .. note::